filipemir/psycopg-sandbox/README.md

 (1, 'foo')
 ```

-The puzzling behavior to me is the fact that, in the first set of commands, the first
+The puzzling behavior to me is the, in the first set of commands, the first
-fetch after the insert returns `None`.
+fetch after the insert returning `None`.
 I'd expect the connection context in which the
-preceding select statements are executed to commit that transaction, instead of
+preceding `SELECT` statements are executed to commit that transaction, instead of
 requiring an explicit commit.
 The second set of commands demonstrates that setting
 `autocommit` to `True` does resolve the issue.